-For the period from 22 June 2022 (date of commencement of operations) to 31 December 2022 (Expressed in United States Dollars)
+For the year ended 31 December 2023 and for the period from 22 June 2022 (commencement of operations) to 31 December 2022 (Expressed in United States Dollars)

 1. General information

 The Fund is a sub-fund of the ICAV.
 The Fund was authorised by the Central Bank on 14 March 2022.
 The Fund was initially established to facilitate the merger of an existing sub-fund of DMS UCITS Platform ICAV, namely CIFC Global Floating Rate Credit Fund with the Fund as detailed below.
 The Fund commenced operations on 22 June 2022, being the effective date of the merger.